ucdavis/sitefarm_seed/README.md

 # SiteFarm Seed

-SiteFarm Seed is a base-profile for Drupal 8 meant for extending by a custom built sub-profile.
+SiteFarm Seed is a base profile for Drupal 8 meant for extending by a custom built sub-profile.

 It provides sensible defaults and features that most websites will need.